...

 Written and fact-checked by an industry expert. ✔️

-Roofing leaks usually occur when it rains heavily.
+Roof leaks usually occur when it rains heavily.
 It is a telltale sign that your roof has damaged shingles that need repair.

 Over time, roofs wear down due to exposure to harsh weather conditions.